onethirdzero/minimo/README.md

 ```

 The pulled changes on `master` will already contain the custom patches on its tip.

-## How custom patches are maintained

-All custom changes are committed to the `custom` branch.
-These changes are then cherry picked onto the `master` branch.
-This is so that the custom changes can be easily rebased each time we need to pull updates from upstream.

 ## How to pull updates from upstream